 When it comes to accidents, it is a sad fact of life that it is often the innocent who’s injured.

-If you have been the innocent who’s injured then you might well think that you have the moral right to make a claim for compensation against the person who was responsible for the accident.
+If you have been the innocent who’s injured, then you might well think that you have the moral right to make a claim for compensation against the person who was responsible for the accident.
 You may not know that actually, you also have the legal right.

 Do you qualify?

-As with many things in life there are strict qualifying criteria that need to be met in order for you to be able to make a claim for compensation.
+As with many things in life, there are strict qualifying criteria that need to be met in order for you to be able to make a claim for compensation.
 It is not just as simple as saying you were the innocent who’s injured and you sue the person you think was responsible.

 The easiest way to find out if you could be entitled to make a claim is to contact Accident Advice Helpline.

-Alternatively if you think you are the innocent who’s injured in an accident you can take our 30 second test.
+Alternatively if you believe you are the innocent who’s injured in an accident you can take our 30- second test.
 We will need you to provide some brief information about your accident and the nature of your injuries and then we will be able to tell you immediately if you could be entitled to make a claim.
 We can also tell you how much your claim is likely to be worth, should it be a success.

 The things that help determine whether or not you could be entitled to make a claim include:

-- Whether you were the innocent who’s injured.
+- Whether or not you were the innocent who’s injured.
 However, you might still be entitled to make a claim if you were partly responsible for the accident, you will just receive less in the way of compensation than had you been completely devoid of responsibility.

 Contact Accident Advice Helpline today to find out more about making a claim and we will be with you every step of the way.
 Dial 0800 689 0500 from a landline, or 0333 500 0993 from your mobile phone to chat to an adviser today.